danielharrell/open-eyes-lect-2017-18/Open.md

 eyes, to a whole world outside us---as if our eyes *were* open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, alertness, awareness.
-And awareness may not be just one way of being, but *our* way of being: the one that underlies all the others; the one that explains *why* we use "open" with such great scope, and as if it were already understood. <!--Note: perhaps add sentence about how open eyes are a symbol for awareness.-->
+And awareness may be not just one way of being, but *our* way of being: the one that underlies all the others; the one that explains *why* we use "open" with such great scope, and as if it were already understood. <!--Note: perhaps add sentence about how open eyes are a symbol for awareness.-->

-It might also explain our reliance on negation---if our way of being open in awareness were a way of being *other*, of being outside ourselves, and could only be put into words indirectly.
-For how *can* we catch our open eyes in speech, save to say that they are *not* closed, in being open; and *not* what they see, in being eyes.
-Yet if there is nothing more to say, then how is being open something rather than nothing?
+It might also explain our reliance on negation---if being open in this sense meant being *not* ourselves, so far as we were aware of anything else.
+And how *can* we catch our open eyes in speech, save to say that they are *not* closed, in being open; and *not* what they see, in being eyes.
+Yet if there is nothing more to say, nothing but what being open is *not*, then how is being open something rather than nothing?

 Or to ask this question in the form that will guide me in my lecture tonight: how is being open possible?